■PATERA Parenterals QI

 - The learning run of formats is guided from start to finish and mask tracking is automatic, so that time and possible errors are minimised.

-- Format tests and relearn functions are no problem for the PATERA software.
+- Format tests and relearn functions are no problem for the software of PATERA Parenteralia

 - The user interface is very easy to use and can be adapted to the operator’s field of application.
 This includes Alert View – central placement of system messages – and gesture control.